tracivar/MagmaOS/README.md

 # MagmaOS
 Web based operating environment with kernel and multi-threading.

+## Framework Agnostic

+This project is explicitly framework agnostic.
+If you are to contribute to this project you should be adept at vanilla JavaScript.
+Use of frameworks and third party libraries such as **jQuery**, **AngularJS** and other libraries is strictly forbidden.
+If you are critical of this decision I'd love to hear your thoughts, but would recommend you consider the benefits of having this approach when developing an already heavily layered environment.

 ## Topology
 The project is imagined as a platform for developing rich applications in a desktop-esque environment.
 The plan is to have modules execute under web worker instances with strictness enabled, so that true multi-tasking can be achieved.
 These modules might provide services to the engine as a whole such as IO facilitators/emulators, rendering engines and logic libraries which can communicate with a presentation engine (window manager) to provide an interface.